Pinned, locked, pushed, and pulled traveling waves in structured environments: Results

 where~$A$ sets the carrying capacity, $B$~sets the density at which intraspecific competition starts to significantly affect population growth, and~$c^*$ sets the magnitude of the Allee effect.

-Although~$g(c)$ in the Beverton-Holt model is continuous, it has a discontinuous derivative at~$c^*$.
-To exclude the possibility that this non-analyticity is responsible for velocity locking, we considered an infinitely differential map, known as Hill function in molecular biology~\cite{hill:function}.
-Hill-like functions have also been used to model population dynamics in ecology~\cite{yakubu:allee_model}.
+Although~$f(c)$ in the Beverton-Holt model is continuous, it has a discontinuous derivative at~$c^*$.
+To exclude the possibility that this non-analyticity is responsible for velocity locking, we considered an infinitely differential map, known as Hill function in molecular biology~\citep{hill:function}.
+Hill-like functions have also been used to model ecological populations~\citep{yakubu:allee_model}.
 The simplest Hill function reads

-where~$A$ and~$B$ play the same role as in the Beverton-Holt model, and~$n$ controls the strength of the Allee effect.
+where~$A$ and~$B$ play the same role as in the Beverton-Holt model, and~$n$ controls the strength of an Allee effect.
 The Allee effect is absent for~$n=1$ and increases with~$n$ for~$n>1$.

-All three models exhibited velocity locking and showed clear plateaus in the dependence of~$v$ on~$m$~(Fig.~\ref{fig:locking_common}).
-Thus, velocity locking is not caused by singularities in the growth function, although velocity plateaus are larger for discontinuous or rapidly varying~$g(c)$.
-We then conclude that velocity locking is robust to the choice of modelling assumptions, control parameters, and differences in species ecology.
+Both Beverton-Holt and Hill models exhibited velocity locking, which is evident from the plateaus of~$v(m)$ shown in~Fig.~\ref{fig:locking_common}.
+Thus, velocity locking is not caused by singularities in the growth function, although velocity plateaus are larger for discontinuous or rapidly varying~$f(c)$.
+The main conclusion that we draw from Fig.~\ref{fig:locking_common} is that velocity locking is robust to the choice of modeling assumptions, control parameters, and differences in species ecology.
 Therefore, it should be expected for a generic growth model.